-The continuance of each student upon the rolls of the University, the receipt by him of academic credits, his graduation, and the conferring of any degree or the granting of any certificate are strictly subject to the disciplinary powers of the University, which is free to cancel his registration at any time on any grounds if it considers such action to be for the welfare of the institution.
-The disciplinary authority of the University is vested in the President in such cases as he considers proper, and, subject to the reserve powers of the President, in the several deans.
+The disciplinary authority of the University is vested in the President.
+In such cases as he considers proper, this authority may be delegated to the several deans and to appropriate judicial bodies.
+The continuance of each student at the University, the receipt by him of academic credits, his graduation and the conferring of any degree or the granting of any certificate are strictly subject to the disciplinary powers of the University.
+The University is free to cancel his registration at any time on any grounds, if it considers such action to be for the welfare of the institution.